- Download our Moving to South Africa Guide (PDF)

 Cost of insurance

-The price of car insurance in South Africa, as in most countries, varies according to a number of factors.
-This includes the model and make of the car, the age of the driver, and the relative safety of where the car is stored during the day and night.
+As in most countries, the price of car insurance in South Africa varies according to several factors.
+These include the model and make of the car, the age of the driver, and the relative safety of where the car is stored during the day and night.

-When obtaining insurance quotes, expats should make sure they enquire about roadside assistance.
-Most insurance companies do provide it, and it will take one more item off the checklist to have this already covered.
+When obtaining insurance quotes, you should inquire about roadside assistance.
+Most insurance companies provide it, and having this already covered will take one more item off the checklist.

 Car accidents

-Typically, if an accident occurs, expats should exchange contact details with the other driver involved and take pictures of their licence as well as of both cars from various angles to document the damage.
-The accident would then need to be reported at a police station in order to get a case number.
-The case number is used to make claims from insurance.
+Typically, if an accident occurs, expats should exchange contact details with the other driver involved and take pictures of their licence and both cars from various angles to document the damage.
+The accident would then need to be reported at a police station to get a case number.
+The case number is used to make insurance claims.
 If the accident is of a serious nature, expats can call their insurance provider while at the scene.
-The insurance provider will then contact emergency services on the expat's behalf.
+The insurance provider will then contact emergency services on their behalf.

 Tracking services

-Some insurance companies will also give customers a discount on their monthly premium if they have a tracking service that electronically keeps tabs on the location of one's car through a GPS system.
+Some insurance companies will also give customers a discount on their monthly premium if they have a tracking service that electronically monitors their car’s location through a GPS system.
 This service has evolved due to the high incidence of carjackings in South Africa.
-Most tracking companies offer various levels of support, such as the addition of a panic button or upgraded tracking services.
+Most tracking companies offer various support levels, such as adding a panic button or upgraded tracking services.

 Are you an expat living in South Africa?